philspitler/bloc-mentor-assistant/README.md

 $ bower install
 ```

-### Test Chrome Extension
+### Developing the Chrome Extension

-To test, go to: chrome://extensions, enable Developer mode and load app as an unpacked extension.
+To work on the extension, go to: chrome://extensions, enable Developer mode and load the app folder as an unpacked extension.

 ### Grunt tasks

 #### Debug

 Debug task helps reduce your effors during development extensions.
 If the task detects your changes of source files, Livereload([chromereload.js](https://github.com/yeoman/generator-chrome-extension/blob/master/app/templates/scripts/chromereload.js)) reloads your extension.
-If you would like to know more about Livereload and preview of Yeoman?
-Please see [Getting started with Yeoman and generator-webapp](http://youtu.be/zBt2g9ekiug?t=3m51s) for your understanding.

 ```bash
 grunt debug